 HF is usually computed over a minimum of 1 minute of good signal.
 LF is usually computed over a minimum of 2 minutes of good signal.
+VLF is usually computed over a minimum of 5 minutes of good signal.
 The LF/HF ratio is usually computed over minimum 24 hours, although an absolute minimum of 5 min has also been suggested.